Many employers are no longer following the standard “apply and wait” application model.

-5. Use a creative font for your infographic resume header that reflects your personal brand
+6. Use a creative font for your infographic resume header that reflects your personal brand

-Pick a font that reflects your personal brand.
+Different fonts have different personalities.
 If you’re not sure what to pick, look at the kinds of fonts that are commonly used in your industry and use one of those.
 For example, companies in the tech industry tend to use sleek, sans serif fonts.
 But news and print publications tend to use serif fonts.

 Strategically picking your fonts will help you seem like a better fit for the jobs you apply for.

-6. Use a timeline to show your career progress and achievements
+7. Use a timeline to show your career progress and achievements

 Have you worked a straight track since school, made your own opportunities, or even changed careers?
 If you want to highlight your professional growth, a timeline infographic resume template can highlight this.
-Timeline infographics typically have one connecting line down the middle, with different events in time branding off.
-And instead of simply putting dots on the timeline, why not use icons to reflect the theme and make it easier to scan for information?

-7. Use a monochrome color palette for a sleek, professional infographic resume
+8. Use a monochrome color palette for a sleek, professional infographic resume

 Maybe you don’t want a bright and punchy infographic resume.
 Maybe you want something more understated and elegant.